 Upon it’s launch, the Green Deal was supposed to be the government’s flagship household energy efficiency programme, offering financial incentives and cashback for people installing new boilers, insulation and double glazing amongst other things.
 It was hoped that the scheme would help to change Britain’s housing stock from having some of the worst insulation in Europe, as well as bringing people out of fuel poverty.

-Many in the heating and building industry are not surprised that the Green Deal has been scrapped, but there is concern that nothing has yet been announced that will replace it in trying to help UK households to
+Many in the heating and building industry are not surprised that the Green Deal has been scrapped, but there is concern that nothing has yet been announced that will replace it in trying to help UK households to cut carbon emissions.

 The Green Deal was seen by many as far too complicated and there was a huge question mark over why people would voluntarily pay for a home assessment, then get quotes from Green Deal-approved providers to carry out the work that was recommended in the assessment.
 The idea of people taking out cheap loans which would then be repaid with interest via energy bills was also deemed very unattractive and helped to explain the lack of enthusiasm.

 Because of the complicated nature of the scheme, it also made marketing it to the general public a very difficult challenge.
-Trying to explain the whys and wherefores of the rules and trying to get across that it would have
+Trying to explain the whys and wherefores of the rules and trying to get across that it would have long term benefits for households and individuals made it almost impossible to capture people’s imagination with catchy soundbites and easy-to-understand advertising campaigns.

 Some industry insiders feel that the Green Deal was fundamentally flawed but, with all the money and effort put in to incentivise the public and to train and authenticate installers, the scheme should have been extensively amended rather than got rid of altogether.